Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Gaucher disease is an autosomal recessive lysosomal storage disorder caused by a deficiency of the enzyme, beta-glucosidase.
+Gaucher disease results from a deficiency of the enzyme, beta-glucosidase caused by variants in the GBA gene.
 Beta-glucosidase facilitates the lysosomal degradation of glucosylceramide (glucocerebroside) and glucopsychosine (glucosylsphingosine).
-Gaucher disease is caused by variants in the GBA gene.
-There are 3 described types of Gaucher disease with varying clinical presentations and age of onset from a perinatal lethal disorder to an asymptomatic type.
+There are 3 described types of Gaucher disease with varying clinical presentations and age of onset, from a perinatal lethal disorder to milder, later onset variants.
 Features of all types of Gaucher disease include hepatosplenomegaly and hematological abnormalities.
-Treatment is available in the form of enzyme replacement therapy, substrate reduction therapy, and chaperone therapy for types 1 and 3.
+Treatment is available in the form of enzyme replacement therapy (ERT), substrate reduction therapy, and chaperone therapy for types 1 and 3.
 Currently, only supportive therapy is available for type 2.

 Pompe disease, also known as glycogen storage disease type II, is an autosomal recessive disorder caused by a deficiency of the lysosomal enzyme acid alpha-glucosidase (GAA; acid maltase) due to variants in the GAA gene.
 The estimated incidence is 1 in 40,000 live births.
 In Pompe disease, glycogen that is taken up by lysosomes during physiologic cell turnover accumulates, causing lysosomal swelling, cell damage, and, eventually, organ dysfunction.
 The clinical presentation of Pompe disease ranges from a rapidly progressive infantile variant, which is uniformly lethal if untreated, to a more slowly progressive late-onset variant.
 All disease variants are eventually associated with progressive muscle weakness and respiratory insufficiency.
 Cardiomyopathy is associated almost exclusively with the infantile form.
-Enzyme replacement therapy is available for all disease variants and should be started as soon as possible for patients with the infantile variant and at the first signs of muscle weakness in the later onset variants.
+ERT is available for all disease variants and should be started as soon as possible for patients with the infantile variant and at the first signs of muscle weakness in the later onset variants.

-Fabry disease, caused by variants in the GLA gene, is an X-linked recessive disorder with an incidence of approximately 1 in 50,000 males.
-Symptoms result from a deficiency of the enzyme alpha-galactosidase A (GLA; ceramide trihexosidase).
+Fabry disease, caused by variants in the GLA gene, is an X-linked recessive disorder with an incidence of approximately 1 in 50,000 male patients.
+Symptoms result from a deficiency of the enzyme alpha-galactosidase A (GLA).
 Reduced GLA activity results in accumulation of glycosphingolipids in the lysosomes of both peripheral and visceral tissues.
 Severity and onset of symptoms are dependent on the residual GLA activity.
-Males with less than 1% GLA activity have the classic form of Fabry disease.
+Male patients with (near) absent GLA activity have the classic form of Fabry disease.
 Symptoms can appear in childhood or adolescence and usually include acroparesthesias (pain crises), multiple angiokeratomas, reduced or absent sweating, and corneal opacity.
-Renal insufficiency, leading to end-stage renal disease and cardiac and cerebrovascular disease, generally occur in middle age.
-Males with more than 1% GLA activity may present with a variant form of Fabry disease.
+Renal insufficiency, leading to end-stage kidney disease and cardiac and cerebrovascular disease, generally occur in middle age.
+Male patients with residual GLA activity may present with a variant form of Fabry disease.
 The renal variant generally has onset of symptoms in the third decade.
-The most prominent feature in this form is renal insufficiency and, ultimately, end stage kidney disease.
+The most prominent feature is renal insufficiency and, ultimately, end stage kidney disease.
 Individuals with the renal variant may or may not share other symptoms with the classic form of Fabry disease.
-Individuals with the cardiac variant are often asymptomatic until they present with cardiac findings such as cardiomyopathy or mitral insufficiency in the fourth decade.
+Individuals with the cardiac variant are often asymptomatic until they present with cardiomyopathy or mitral insufficiency, in the fourth decade.
 The cardiac variant is not associated with kidney failure.
-Females who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected.
+Female patients who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected.
 Pseudodeficiency alleles may also be detected by newborn screening.
-Treatment with enzyme replacement therapy (ERT) is available for both males and females with Fabry disease.
+Treatment via ERT is available for both male and female patients with Fabry disease.

 Reference Values